mkumar73/beckernick.github.io/_posts/2016-11-10-matrix-factorization-recommender.markdown

 all_user_predicted_ratings = np.dot(np.dot(U, sigma), Vt) + user_ratings_mean.reshape(-1, 1)
 ```

 If I wanted to put this kind of system into production, I'd want to create a training and validation set and optimize the number of latent features ($k$) by minimizing the Root Mean Square Error.
-Intuitively, the Root Mean Square Error will decrease on the training set as $k$ increases (because I'm approximating the original ratings matrix with a higher rank matrix).
+Intuitively, the Root Mean Square Error will decrease on the training set as $$k$$ increases (because I'm approximating the original ratings matrix with a higher rank matrix).

 However, for movies, between around 20 and 100 feature "preferences" vectors have been found to be optimal for generalizing to unseen data.

-I could create a training and validation set and optimize $k$ by minimizing RMSE, but since I'm just going through proof of concept I'll leave that for another post.
+I could create a training and validation set and optimize $$k$$ by minimizing RMSE, but since I'm just going through proof of concept I'll leave that for another post.
 I just want to see some movie recommendations.

 # Making Movie Recommendations
 Finally, it's time.
 With the predictions matrix for every user, I can build a function to recommend movies for any user.
 All I need to do is return the movies with the highest predicted rating that the specified user hasn't already rated.
 Though I didn't use actually use any explicit movie content features (such as genre or title), I'll merge in that information to get a more complete picture of the recommendations.